TERMS AND CONDITIONS

 or to such other individual or address as may be specified by either party hereto upon notice given to the other.

-This Member Agreement may be executed in one (1) or more duplicate originals, all of which together shall be deemed one and the same instrument.
+This Participation Agreement may be executed in one (1) or more duplicate originals, all of which together shall be deemed one and the same instrument.

-If any provision of this Member Agreement is found by a court of competent jurisdiction to be invalid or unenforceable, such invalidity or unenforceability shall not invalidate or render unenforceable any other part of this Member Agreement, but this Member Agreement shall be construed as not containing the particular provision or provisions held to be invalid or unenforceable.
+If any provision of this Participation Agreement is found by a court of competent jurisdiction to be invalid or unenforceable, such invalidity or unenforceability shall not invalidate or render unenforceable any other part of this Participation Agreement, but this Participation Agreement shall be construed as not containing the particular provision or provisions held to be invalid or unenforceable.

-Nothing set forth in this Member Agreement shall be deemed or construed to render the parties as joint venturers, partners or employer and employee.
+Nothing set forth in this Participation Agreement shall be deemed or construed to render the parties as joint venturers, partners or employer and employee.

-This Member Agreement, together with the Corporate Documents, sets forth the entire, final and exclusive agreement between the parties as to the subject matter hereof and supersedes all prior and contemporaneous agreements, under-standings, negotiations and discussions, whether oral or written, between the par-ties.
-This Member Agreement may be modified only pursuant to a writing executed by authorized representatives of the Alliance and Member.
+This Participation Agreement, together with the Corporate Documents, sets forth the entire, final and exclusive agreement between the parties as to the subject matter hereof and supersedes all prior and contemporaneous agreements, understandings, negotiations and discussions, whether oral or written, between the parties.
+This Participation Agreement may be modified only pursuant to a writing executed by authorized representatives of the Alliance and Member.

 ARTICLES OF INCORPORATION

-III.
-The name and address in the State of California of this corporation’s agent for service of process is:
+The name and address in the State of California of this corporation’s initial agent for service of process is:

 John Nunneley, Incorporator